 Succulent cuttings grow somewhat slowly, so be patient as you care for your new plant.
 However, within a couple of months of planting, you should begin to notice new growth.

 As succulent cuttings mature, they can be gradually moved back into more intense light - slowly working up to the full sun conditions that most succulents thrive in.
-Keep in mind that like any succulent, succulent cuttings are easy to kill with too much love.
+Keep in mind that succulent cuttings are easy to kill with too much love.
 They thrive on neglect and only need light watering once the soil dries out.